-This project's primary objective is to improve the environmental health by partnering with public fleet operators to install diesel exhaust retrofits on eligible heavy-duty vehicles.
+This project's primary objective is to improve the environmental health by partnering with public fleet operators to install diesel exhaust retrofits on heavy-duty vehicles, as well as to replace legacy diesel school buses.
 Exposure to diesel exhaust has been associated with decreased lung function and retarded lung development and can also exacerbate the symptoms of asthma, bronchitis and pneumonia.
 This project will reduce human exposure to diesel emissions as well as the negative health effects associated with exposure.
 Expected unquantifiable benefits of the project include increased awareness of the need to improve air quality, particularly among Arizona residents and others concerned with health and welfare.